Ukraine at the 2015 Winter Universiade

 Ukraine competed at the 2015 Winter Universiade in Granada, Spain, and Štrbské Pleso/Osrblie, Slovakia.
 The Ukrainian team consisted of 52 athletes (13th team by number of athletes) who competed in alpine skiing, biathlon, cross-country skiing, figure skating, Nordic combined, short track speed skating, ski jumping, and snowboarding.
 The team was not represented in curling, freestyle skiing, and ice hockey.
 Ukraine won 5 medals (all in biathlon) and shared 13th rank with Austria.

+Competitors

+At the Games, 52 Ukrainian athletes took part.
+The team included six Olympians (Maryna Antsybor, Oleksiy Krasovsky, Viktor Pasichnyk, Ruslan Perekhoda, Kateryna Serdiuk, and Sofiya Vlasova).